-Effective Date: Effective for taxable years beginning after December 31, 1978 mortgage recording tax credit may be carried forward and used in subsequent years.
+Effective Date: Effective for taxable years beginning after December 31, 1978

+Description: A corporation may claim a credit which is equal in amount to the special additional recording tax paid on mortgages which have been recorded on or after January 1, 1979, on property which is located within New York.
+The amount of any unused mortgage recording tax credit may be carried forward and used in subsequent years.
 Certain mortgages on property in the Metropolitan Commuter Transportation District recorded on or after May 1, 1987, are ineligible for the credit.
 The same restriction applies to mortgages on real property in Erie County.